-Robust Full-Stack Authentication with Django Allauth, Rest Framework, and React
+Robust Full-Stack Authentication with Django Allauth, React, and React Router

 Learn how to integrate django-allauth with React for a powerful and easy authentication system.